au-ts/libvmm/docs/camkes_to_cp_guide.md

 * `libcrossvm` that makes dataports and event interfaces available to the guest VM
 * VirtIO backends for virtio-net, virtio-block, virtio-console and virtio-vsocket
-* Virtual GICv2/v3 support
+* Virtual GICv2 support

 [seL4CP VMM][VMM] is an experimental VMM for 64-bit ARM platforms built on top of seL4CP.
 It currently has Virtual GICv2/v3 support and some VirtIO backends.
 There are plans to improve the VMM, including adding vhost support for Linux driver VMs, as well as the ability to restart a Guest VM.

+seL4CP VMM is subject to change as it is a work-in-progress.
+This document will be updated to adapte the changes, but this might not be done in a timely manner.
+Please always check the [seL4CP VMM Guide][sel4cp vmm guide] for latest changes.

 Both CAmkES VMM and seL4CP VMM support only one guest VM per instance of VMM.
+This is an intentional decision to maintain isolation between each VM/VMM.

 In this section, we are going to discuss how to migrate VM applications from CAmkES to seL4CP.
 We only focus on 64-bit ARM platforms as this is what seL4CP VMM currently supports.
 More platforms will be added in the future.